bulk-reviewer/bulk-reviewer/README.md

 1. Make sure you have [Homebrew](https://brew.sh/) and [XCode](https://developer.apple.com/xcode/) installed.

-2. Download `install_mac.sh` script from this repository.
+2. Download the `install_mac.sh` script from this repository.

 3. In a terminal, change directory to where you saved the `install_mac.sh` script and install dependencies: